radicaled/dart-tools/README.md

 **Linting requires you to set your dart-sdk location.** You can do from Settings View: Open -> Filter Packages -> Dart Tools.

+Linting will not be performed until you have run `pub get` at least once.